-The main objective of this survey was to obtain baseline information regarding the presence and levels of undeclared gluten in candies.
-586 samples were tested in this survey, and 4 of the samples were found to contain undeclared gluten.
-2 positive results were found in hard candy products while the other 2 were found in soft candy products.
+The main objective of this survey was to obtain baseline information regarding the presence and levels of undeclared allergens and gluten in meal replacements and nutritional supplements.
+300 were tested and 0.7% (2) of the samples were found to contain undeclared allergens including the milk protein beta-lactoglobulin (BLG), as well as egg.
+1 positive result for undeclared BLG was found in a cereal product, while the other positive result was for undeclared egg allergen in a meal replacement product.

-3 of these 4 samples were forwarded to the CFIA's Office of Food Safety and Recall (OFSR) to determine if the levels found would pose a health risk to allergic individuals.
-The extent of the follow-up actions taken by agency is based on the seriousness of the contamination and the health concern as determined by a health risk assessment.
-1 soft candy containing undeclared gluten was deemed to represent a health risk and was recalled.
+All positive results were forwarded to the CFIA's Office of Food Safety and Recall (OFSR) to determine if the levels found would pose a health concern to allergic individuals.
+The extent of the follow-up actions taken by the agency is based on the seriousness of the contamination and the resulting health concern as determined by a health risk assessment.
+1 meal replacement product sampled was found to present a health risk and was recalled.